Enhanced Diagnostic Tools

 Protein molecules are abundant in mammals and are a significant and vital part of the mammalian diet as well as a vital part of their metabolism.
 Since proteins and various amino acids are needed in the human diet to help the body repair cells and synthesize new cells, amino acid quantification may be used to monitor or detect the metabolic states by analyzing the content of free amino acids in biological fluids such as urine, blood or plasma.

-Bio-Synthesis, a GLP compliant facility, offers comprehensive amino acid analysis and amino acid quantification services on biological compounds, foods, tissue, biological fluids, and drug samples.
+Bio-Synthesis follows GLP guidelines, offering comprehensive amino acid analysis and amino acid quantification services on biological compounds, foods, tissue, biological fluids, and drug samples.
 Using UV spectrophotometry, Bio-Synthesis can obtain accurate data on proteins, peptides, and amino acids of a particular sample.
 Protein characterization, concentration, content, molar ratio, and extinction coefficients can all be determined by using our amino acid analysis services.

 For additional information, please contact us or send an email to email@example.com